stenskjaer/lbp_print/README.rst

       recipe <recipe>          Follow recipe in config file in <recipe>.

     Options:
       --scta                   Flag.
-When present, the <identifier> should be an expression id of the SCTA database.
+When present, the <id> should be an expression id of the SCTA database.
       --local                  Flag.
 When present, process local file indicated by <file> argument.